 - event where tickets are sold and alcohol is supplied.

-You need to submit your application at least 20 working days before the event.
+You need to submit your completed application at least 20 working days before the event.

-Note: If your event is around Christmas/New Year (20 December - 5 February), you need to lodge your application by mid November.
+Note: If your event is around Christmas/New Year period (20 December - 5 February), you need to lodge your completed application by mid November.

-The fee depends on the size of your event, there are 3 classes of Special Licences.
+The fee depends on the size of your event, there are 3 classes of Special Licence.